European Coal Trading

 EU country rankings for both hard coal and lignite.
 A profile of the thermal coal import markets covering volumes by country and major

 external suppliers follows.
-The next section details the role of coal in power generation and the major coal-fired generators.
-The
+The next section details the role of coal in power generation and the major coal-fired generators, including

 Chapter 3 – The Physical Trading Market

 This chapter reviews the European physical trading market.
-It begins with the historical rise of trading, covering market drivers which
+It begins with a profile of the historical rise of trading, covering market

-leading brokers and traders are profiled.
-The chapter concludes with a review of globalCOAL, a key OTC trading marketplace
+and market views follows.
+The chapter concludes with a review of globalCOAL, a key physical trading marketplace.